 Contemplative Practice & Psychedelics

-The Contemplative Practice & Psychedelics affinity group hosts a forum approximately every two months for exploring the intersection of Vedic and Buddhist-inspired contemplative practices and psychedelic research and therapy.
+The Contemplative Practice & Psychedelics affinity group hosts a forum approximately every two months for exploring the intersection of contemplative practices with psychedelic research and therapy.
+Though primarily focused on Buddhist and Vedic-inspired practices, we are interested in any approach that is represented in contemporary psychedelic research.
 Each meeting is led by a facilitator (often by a group member) who suggests reading material, gives a presentation, and guides discussion focused on a specific aspect of this intersection (e.g. how self-compassion training can aid in the process of psychedelic therapy).
 The group is open to anyone who is interested in participating in thoughtful dialogue about how contemplative practices can inform psychedelic research and therapy, and vice versa!

 Contact: Daniel Grossman - and Anne Dutton -